 Because the first day of the pay period is August 16, students should plan to begin working on that date.
 If that day is a weekend, students should discuss the actual start date with their faculty advisor.
 Additionally, students may not work before their paperwork is completed.
 For these reasons, new students or students on new appointments who will be working as research or teaching assistants should report to the NRES Human Resources Manager as soon as they arrive on campus in order to fill out the necessary forms and to avoid a delay in receiving their first paycheck.
 Students who are advised by adjunct or affiliate faculty will need to see the Human Resources Manger in their respective department.
+Students on fellowships need to contact the unit that awarded the fellowship.
+For JBT and Graduate College fellowships, that unit will be the Graduate College Fellowship Office (333-0036).
 Foreign students are required to have applied for a social security number before beginning employment.
-The Office of International Student Affairs (OISA) has streamlined this process so that it can be done on campus and usually within a week.
+The International Student and Scholar Services (ISSS) office has streamlined this process so that it can be done on campus and usually within a week.
 Foreign students must make this a priority once they arrive on campus.